Gaeta: Middle Ages

 King Alfonso V of Aragon (as Alfonso I of Naples) made Gaeta his beachhead for the conquest of the Kingdom of Naples in 1435, besieged it, and to his disadvantage, displayed great generosity by aiding those unable to bear arms which had been driven out from the besieged town.
 After a disastrous naval battle, he captured it and gained control of the kingdom.
 He enlarged the castle, which became his royal palace, and created a mint.
-In 1451 the city was home to the Treaty of Gaeta, stipulated between Alfonso V and the Albanian lord, Skanderbeg: the treaty ensured protection of the Albanian lands in exchange for political suzerainty of Skanderbeg to Alfonso.
+In 1451, the city was home to the Treaty of Gaeta, stipulated between Alfonso V and the Albanian lord, Skanderbeg: the treaty ensured protection of the Albanian lands in exchange for political suzerainty of Skanderbeg to Alfonso.

 Modern era

-In 1495, king Charles VIII of France conquered the city and sacked it.
-The following year, however, Frederick I of Aragon regained it with a tremendous siege which lasted from 8 September to 18 November.

-In 1501 Gaeta was retaken by the French; however, after their defeat at the Garigliano (3 January 1504), they abandoned it to Gonzalo Fernández de Córdoba, Ferdinand the Catholic's general.
+In 1495, King Charles VIII of France conquered the city and sacked it.
+The following year, however, Frederick of Naples regained it with a tremendous siege which lasted from 8 September to 18 November.
+In 1501, Gaeta was retaken by the French; however, after their defeat at the Garigliano (3 January 1504), they abandoned it to Gonzalo Fernández de Córdoba, Ferdinand II of Aragon's general.

-In 1528 Andrea Doria, admiral of Charles V, defeated a French fleet in the waters off Gaeta and gave the city to its emperor.
+In 1528, Andrea Doria, admiral of Charles V, defeated a French fleet in the waters off Gaeta and gave the city to its emperor.
 Gaeta was thenceforth protected with a new and more extensive wall encompassing Monte Orlando.

 In the War of the Spanish Succession, on 30 September 1707, Gaeta was stormed and taken after a three-month siege by the Austrians under General Daun.
-On 6 August 1734, it was taken by French, Spanish and Sardinian troops under the future King Charles of Naples after a stubborn defense by the Austrian viceroy of four months.
+On 6 August 1734, it was taken by French, Spanish and Sardinian troops under the future King Charles III of Spain after a stubborn defence by the Austrian viceroy of four months.
 Charles' daughter Infanta Maria Josefa of Spain was born here in 1744.
 The fortifications were again strengthened; in 1799, the French temporarily occupied it.